jonatasbcchagas/nds-brkga_bi-ttp/README.md

 ### Compiling the code

-Before running NDS-BRKGA, it is needed to compile its code as well as the code of its sub-algorithms (see our paper for further details).
-To this end, just run the following commands:
+Before running the NDS-BRKGA, it is needed to compile its code as well as the code of its sub-algorithms (see our paper for further details).
+To this end, just run the following command:

 ```console
 $ sh compile.sh